 As I hopped back onto the bus in a mere two minutes, not a second past the departure time, an elderly German man carrying a basket full of items decided to grace me with his rudeness.

 “Your kind of people always create trouble,” he muttered.
 Now, I might have considered agreeing with him if I had caused any delay to the bus.
-But here’s the kicker—Mom and I were actually three minutes early!
+But here’s the kicker?Mom and I were actually three minutes early!
 Feeling the need to address this nonsense, I mustered up the courage to retort, “What do you mean?” as the word “Your Kind of People” agitated me most.

 In a swift shift from verbal rudeness to an impromptu German curse fest (all while sporting his mask), the man’s words flew over our heads, except for the repetitive chant of “Go back, Go back.”

 At that moment, my dear mother, consumed by humiliation, yearned to retreat back to the sanctuary of Austria.
 She implored me to cancel our Munich plans, and I must admit, even my eyes welled up with emotion.
-However, I reassured her that Munich is the epitome of chill—a place where open-mindedness thrives.
+However, I reassured her that Munich is the epitome of chill?a place where open-mindedness thrives.

-4. Racism towards “Non- German speaking Tourist”
+4. Racism towards “Non- German speaking Tourist” at tourist places

 Konigssee!
 It is one of the most stunning places I have ever come across in my life!
 When you get to the “postcard perfect” St Bartholomew cathedral by boat, the boatmen play the bugle, and it echoes.
 The bugle session will be done once the captain explains historical and scientific facts about the lake in 100% German.